Toothpaste: hazardous to dental and bodily health?

 5 Compare Canker sores (aphtous ulcers or stomatitis): possible causes, natural and home remedies.

-While these may be less or even non-toxic, nearly all health shop toothpastes also contain glycerin (at least in Germany).
-I've also read that a well-known 'holistic' toothpaste contains the toxic chemical sodium lauryl sulfate (see Surfactants).
-Bottom line advice: read your labels very carefully or preferably, go for one or several of the toothpaste alternatives.
+While these may be less or even non-toxic, I've read that a well-known 'holistic' toothpaste contains the toxic chemical sodium lauryl sulfate (see Surfactants).
+Bottom line: read your labels very carefully or preferably, go for one or several of the toothpaste alternatives.

 Dramatic dental healing benefits gained from using natural, non-toxic or "biocompatible" cleaning agents & antimicrobials